 If a member of the Registration Program is unable to view the CD-ROM using standard Office equipment, the Office may accept identifying material or alternative deposit materials under a grant of special relief (in addition to the complete CD-ROM package).
 See id. § 202.20(c)(2)(xix)(B).
-For information concerning this procedure, see Section .1508.8.
+For information concerning this procedure, see Section 1508.8.

-1509.1(F) Instructional Works
+1509.1(I) Instructional Works

-As a general rule, the applicant-should submit two copies or phonorecords of the best edition-of a published Instructional works include cookbooks, instructional work, such as a cookbook, a user guidesguide or instructional manualsmanual that is contained in the package for a computer program, or the instructions for using a machine, appliance, or other device, and similar types of works.
+Instructional works include cookbooks, user guides or instructional manuals for a computer program, instructions for using a machine, appliance, or other device, and similar types of works.
 To register a published instructional work, the applicant generally should submit two copies or phonorecords of the best edition of the work.

-By contrast, only one copy or phonorecord is required to register the instructions for needlework or a craft kit, regardless of whether the work is published or unpublished.
+By contrast, only one copy or phonorecord is required to register instructions for needlework or a craft kit, regardless of whether the work is published or unpublished.
 37 C.F.R. § 202.20(c)(2)(i)(J).

-1509.1(G) Tests and Answer Material for Tests
+1509.1(J) Tests and Answer Material for Tests